MelvinLeroux/test-policymate/laravel/README.md

 -Fill the database
 Get into the URL given from your terminal and add /import for example `http://localhost:8001/import` It will import the data into the database and log the errors

+-Get the results

+`http://localhost:8001/report/topproducts/2` to get the top 2 products by revenue `http://localhost:8001/report/monthly-revenue/2025` to get monthly revenue summary for a given name `http://localhost:8001/report/top-customers/3` to get the top 3 customers